vishvAsa/vishvAsa.github.io/content/conversations/YT/mAdhvam/Ananda-mImAMsA-sAmya-tAratamya.md

 mukta-s are located in vaikuNTha, that too generally.
 viShNu of course pervades all.

+## viShNu
+> how do Sri Vaishnavas prove that the Brahman in the Vedas referring to Vishnu alone? @saptarshimukherjee6622

+nArAyaNa is cause of universe as per veda.
+nArAyaNa is a visheShya, not visheShaNa as per vyAkaraNa / grammar, unlike rudra, viShNu, indra etc.
+nArAyaNa is said to be husband of lakShmI in shruti - ह्रीश् च ते लक्ष्मीश् च पत्न्यौ। Hence proved.

+Besides this, nArAyaNa is famous as being synonymous to viShNu husband of lakShmI.

 ## Polemics
 > I heard that Ananda Taratamya khandana was rebutted by the madhva scholar Vijayeendra Tirtha in his work Vijayeendra Vaag vijaya.
 Any response from VA yet? - @beigomaacademymathsclub5873